 What Is Subordinated Debt?

 Subordinated debt, in the corporate world, refers to an unsecured loan that’s repaid only after more prioritized debts and loans are paid off.
-It usually comes in the form of a loan from a bank, investor or other financial institution.
-You then pay this loan back in monthly installments, with interest.
+It usually comes in the form of a loan from a bank, investor or other financial institution, and you later pay off the loan in monthly installments.
+Your creditor gets its money back through these monthly payments and earns a profit through the interest on this debt, which is typically tax-deductible.

 Subordinated Vs. Senior Debt